-Olympic Scandal Hits Michigan State University; DeVos Calls Students 'Unprepared'
+Olympic Scandal Hits Michigan State University; Senate Looks To Colleges' Future

 Michigan State University president, athletic director step down over sex-abuse scandal